eduard-permyakov/permafrost-engine/README.md

 1. `git clone https://github.com/eduard-permyakov/permafrost-engine.git`
 2. `cd permafrost-engine`
-3. Optionally `make deps` to build the shared library dependencies to `./lib` If you skip this step, you linker must be able to satisfy `-lGLEW`, `lSDL2`, and `-lpython2.7`.
+3. Optionally `make deps` to build the shared library dependencies to `./lib` If you skip this step, your linker must be able to satisfy `-lGLEW`, `lSDL2`, and `-lpython2.7`.
 3. `make pf`
 4. `make run` (runs the binary in `./bin` with default arguments)